Legality of Cow Vigilantism Day 4: September 6, 2017

-The hearings on 6th September 2017 commenced with arguments by Ms Indira Jaising, Senior Advocate appearing on behalf of one of the petitioners, before a 3-judge bench comprising the Chief Justice Dipak Misra, Justice Amitava Roy and Justice AM Khanwilkar.
+Today the hearings commenced with arguments by Ms. Indira Jaising, Senior Advocate appearing on behalf of one of the petitioners, before a 3-judge bench comprising the Chief Justice Dipak Misra, Justice Amitava Roy and Justice AM Khanwilkar.

-Mr Colin Gonsalves, Senior Advocate, appearing for the petitioners in the third connected matter, rose at this point to stress that the Central Government was not barred from interference, as they had claimed in their 21.7.
-2017 statement, since it was not, in fact, a mere question of law and order.
+Mr Colin Gonsalves, Senior Advocate, appearing for the petitioners in the third connected matter, rose at this point to stress that the Central Government was not barred from interference, as they had claimed in their statement on July 21, 2017, since it was not, in fact, a mere question of law and order.
 He further emphasized that he himself had recorded over 20 instances of senior party leaders appearing on national television and inciting the public to attack, even “hang”, those who ate beef.

 The Chief Justice noted that it was imperative to stop such incidents and that the only question before the court was how to go about this.
 In this regard, he questioned the Solicitor General, who was also appearing on behalf of a few of the concerned States, on his stance regarding the issuance of such Central Government directions.
 The Solicitor General sought leave to take instruction from the Centre in this regard, prior to the next hearing.